-GW's Africana Studies Program promotes an interdepartmental, interdisciplinary course of study examining the diverse histories, cultures, politics and people of the African diaspora.
+The Africana Studies Program promotes an interdepartmental, interdisciplinary examination of the diverse histories, cultures, politics, and people of the African diaspora.
 Regional coverage includes the United States, Africa, the Caribbean, Latin America, Europe, and the Middle East.
-Students in the program are introduced to methodology from core areas of the humanities and social sciences to develop skills in comparative, cross-cultural analysis and research.
-A student’s course of study might range from a study of Caribbean cultures, the literature of Black America, the historical evolution of African independence movements, the sociology of power and equality in the United States, to an anthropological approach to the transatlantic slave trade.
+Students are introduced to methodology from core areas of the humanities and social sciences to develop skills in comparative, cross-cultural analysis and research.
+A student’s course of study might range from Caribbean cultures, the literature of Black America, the historical evolution of African independence movements, or the sociology of power and equality in the United States, to an anthropological approach to the transatlantic slave trade.

 Committee on Africana studies J. James (Director), N. Blyden, H.G.
 Carrillo, S. Lubkemann, J.A.
 Miller, G. Squires, G. Wald, A. Zimmerman